-This Christmas Morning Mimosa is perfect for your holiday brunch (or New Year’s Eve celebration)!
-This champagne cocktail isn’t just for the holidays either!
+This Christmas Morning Mimosa is perfect for your holiday brunches!
+But you can make this festive champagne cocktail any time of the year!

 You can make this mimosa recipe using our Homemade Amaretto recipe!
 Of course, store bought is fine but homemade is always best!